ruwantw/ruwantw.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://aiisc.ai/'>AI Institute, University of South Carolina</a>

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <!--<p>555 your office number</p>
     <p>123 your address street</p>